mootutu/mootutu.github.io/learning/minimind/part2.md

 **Step 1: Determine the Range of Dimensions to Adjust**

 We can use the wavelength to judge whether a dimension has "exceeded the context range that the model can originally understand".
+Since the rotation corresponding to each dimension in RoPE is essentially a periodic function, the "distinguishable range" of relative positions differs across dimensions.
+If a dimension has already completed one or more full rotations within the training length, that dimension will inevitably experience phase repetition in longer sequences, causing different distances to map to the same representation.

 Intuitively, in RoPE, each dimension is actually using a **periodic rotation** to encode positional information.
 For the $i$-th dimension, the rotation angle corresponding to position $m$ can be written as:
 $$